Starting Up a Boiler After Summer (Winter Start Up Guide)

 - If not enough heat is being produced or there’s no heat at all, there are a couple of potential explanations.
 The lack of heat could be caused by a change in your water levels.
 Another option: mineral deposits have built up.

-- Check the indicator on the boiler to see what the temperature and the water levels are inside your boiler.
+- Check the indicator on the boiler to see what the temperature is, as well as the water levels inside your boiler.
 If the water level is too low, you can try to change it.
 However, you may have a buildup of minerals and other deposits, and you can damage your boiler if you do this incorrectly, so it’s best to have a professional work on the unit.

 - If your boiler is electric and isn’t putting out enough heat, the thermocouple sensor might not be working properly.
-The thermocouple regulates the gas flow inside the unit, as well as keeping track of how much heat’s being produced.
+The thermocouple regulates the gas flow inside the unit, as well as keeps track of how much heat is being produced.
 If the pilot light is out, the thermocouple will cool off.

 - Look out for water leaks when you have an electric boiler.
 The water pressure is one of the major factors that plays into controlling temperature.
 If water is leaking, the water pressure will decrease.

-Other common signs your boiler needs looked at by a professional HVAC technician include:
+Other common signs your boiler needs repairs from a professional HVAC technician include:

 - Smells of burning metal, oil, or plastic